kangasbros/mempass/README.md

 Type in a passphrase and a service-related word.
 Click the buttons to generate different passwords, which are automatically copied to clipboard.

-### Username

-The app can also be used to generate randomish usernames from the phrase.

 ## Acknowledgments

 This project is inspired by: https://github.com/urbanski/SHA1_Pass